2crabs/Teardown-voxscript-documentation/README.md

 # Teardown-voxscript-documentation
 A repository meant for helping people with a few of the most basic functions used in voxscripts.
+You can find the documentation [here](documentation.md)